Select Layout

 Each tile category contains 4 tiles, and there are 36 categories in total.
 These categories can be further divided into themes.
 The first three themes have 9 categories each.
 Tiles in these categories can be identified by a number and a theme.
 The first theme is chains or bamboo.
 The tiles in these categories can be identified by a number (from 2 to 9) of elongated shapes that are drawn on them.
 Instead of 1 chain (or bamboo), the illustration on the tile often depicts a bird.
 The second theme is barrels (or coins).
 These tiles can be identified by the number (from 1 to 9) of circle-shaped objects on them.
 The third theme is legions.
 These contain a Chinese number (from 1 to 9) and a Chinese character for a legion (as in a very large number of something).
 The fourth theme is winds, and contains four categories: East Wind, West Wind, North Wind, and South Wind, each of which is identified by an appropriate Chinese character describing the geographic direction.
 The fifth theme is dragons.
 Again, we have three categories: Red Dragon, Green Dragon, and White Dragon.
 So far, all of the mentioned categories consist of four identical tiles.
 But here is where things start to change: the remaining two categories sometimes have different pictures on the tiles, thus complicating the task of finding matching pairs.
 The remaining two categories (which can be bundled together under the theme of nature) are seasons and plants.
 Naturally, the seasons include Spring, Summer, Fall, and Winter.
 Plants, on the other hand, include Plum, Orchid, Chrysanthemum, and Bamboo.

 It is important to remove tiles in such an order as to not get stuck.
 Whenever you have four tiles that belong to the same category available for removal, you can safely remove them in any order.
 However, if you have only two or three tiles currently available for removal, then you need to be careful – because if you remove the wrong two, you can get easily stuck.
 One example is a situation in which there are two tiles belonging to the same category stacked on top of each other.
 If you remove the other two tiles from this category, then you will get stuck, because there is no way to remove the remaining two, as the bottom one is being blocked by the top one.
-In order to avoid this situation, try and pay attention to where are all of the tiles belonging to a certain category are.
+In order to avoid this situation, try and pay attention to where all of the tiles belonging to a certain category are.
 Another piece of advice is to remove the tiles that unlock other tiles first – this way, you will have more available options and you can reduce your chances of getting stuck.

 Fortunately, the game has a lot of features that will help you, even if you make a mistake.
 First of all, there is an option that you can use to undo your last move if you make a mistake.
 There is also a hint which indicates the pairs of tiles available for removal.
 The number of moves (that is, the pairs currently available for removal) is shown in the status bar at the top of the screen.
 When this number drops down to zero, this means that you have either won the game by removing all tiles, or you have lost and there are no more pairs available for removal.
 In this latter case, you can shuffle the board and rearrange the tiles randomly.
 Finally, there is also an option to rotate the board.
 Now you will see the tiles from a different angle.
 This does not affect the gameplay, only the visual aspect of the game.